Home Set as Homepage Add to Favorite Contact Submit

 In September 2007, Obama Called For The U.S. To "Immediately Begin To Remove Our Combat Troops" From Iraq.
 Obama: "So let me be clear.
 There is no military solution in Iraq.
 There never was.
 The best way to protect our security and to pressure Iraq's leaders to resolve their civil war is to immediately begin to remove our combat troops.
 Not in six months or one year, but now."
 (Sen. Barack Obama, Remarks On Iraq, Clinton, IA, 9/12/07)

-Specialized in: Rnc - Obama - Iraq
+Specialized in: Rnc - Iraq

-URL:
+URL: http://www.gop.com

-Print press release Send to a friend Bookmark this page
+Print press release Bookmark this page

-Related Press releasess
+Related Press releases